HELP Appeal donates £250,000 to King’s College Hospital Charity

 - projects in which patients and services users and their families are directly involved

-- projects from depts./specialties in which there are no designated funds, or designated funds held for this purpose are below £50k
+- projects from departments/specialties in which there are no designated funds, or designated funds held for this purpose are below £50,000

 - projects in which there is an element of staff fundraising or other income generation.

-- Research projects are not eligible but the Charity and Trust Research Office will shortly be announcing a new joint research fund for small grants under £10,000 to build research capability.
+N.B.
+Research projects are not eligible but the Charity and Trust Research Office carried out a joint call for small grants under £10,000 to build research capability in November 2017.

 “I am delighted to welcome Hilary as our new Board Chairman,” said Gill Edelman, Chief Executive of King’s College Hospital Charity.
 “Hilary’s experience and expertise in helping guide organisations through times of transformational change will be particularly valuable as we develop our own fundraising team and embark on new plans for growth and development of the Charity.”